zopefoundation/z3c.table/src/z3c/table/README.txt

 BatchProvider
 -------------

-The batch provider allows us to render the batch HTML independent of our table.
-This means by default the batch get not rendered in the render method.
+The batch provider allows us to render the batch HTML independently of our table.
+This means by default the batch gets not rendered in the render method.
 You can change this in your custom table implementation and return the batch and the table in the render method.

-As we can see, our table rows provides IBatch if it come to batching:
+As we can see, our table rows provides IBatch if it comes to batching:

   >>> from z3c.batching.interfaces import IBatch
   >>> IBatch.providedBy(requestBatchingTable.rows)
   True

-Let's check some batch variables before we render our test. htis let us compare the rendered result.
+Let's check some batch variables before we render our test.
+This let us compare the rendered result.
 For more information about batching see the README.txt in z3c.batching: